emilyashe5170/emilyashe5170.github.io/pages/about.md

 intro_paragraph: |

 ---
-I am a second year student at Wilfrid Laurier University, currently enrolled in the User Experience Design program
+Hello!
+I am a second year student at Wilfrid Laurier University, currently enrolled in the User Experience Design program.
+I am an aspiring UX designer who is creative and has a great interest in technology.

-### A heading

-#### Another heading